karnah1/Sql-Data-Warehouse-Project/README.md

 ## 🌟 About Me

 Hi there!
-I’m ##Karunakar Gudikandula
+I’m Karunakar Gudikandula.

 🚀 I’m a B.Tech CSE Graduate (2020-2024) from Lovely Professional University on a mission to bridge the gap between complex Data Engineering and impactful Data Analytics!

 🏗️ Engineering: Building ETL pipelines with Azure, Databricks, & PySpark.